St Michael the Archangel's Church, Teignmouth: Bells

 A ring of eight bells was provided in 1897.
 The bells were cast by Llewellins & James of Bristol in the key of E flat with a tenor weight of 1130 kg.

 When the bells were installed a mechanism was added to allow the chiming mechanism in the clock to be connected to the bells.
 Groves of Wolverhampton also added an apparatus which allowed for silent practice on the bells.
 These additions cost £630.

 Clock

 As a feature of the new tower in 1889 a clock was provided by John Smith of Derby using the three-legged gravity escapement designed by Edmund Beckett, 1st Baron Grimthorpe.
-Four dials were installed on the of the tower, three being 5 ft in diameter, and the fourth being 4 ft 8 in.
+Four dials were installed on the outside of the tower, three being 5 ft in diameter, and the fourth being 4 ft 8 in.
 The pendulum weight was 3 cwt with a rod which compensated for temperature changes.
 The clock struck the hours on an existing tower bell.
 The makers suggested the clock would be accurate to about 10 seconds within one month.